JasonLee-cp/JasonLee-cp.github.io/_posts/Paper/2022-02-14-EfficientNet.md

 > # ConvNet Efficiency

 Often deep CNNS are overparameterized(too complex w.r.t size of dataset).
 Model compression is frequently used to reduce the model size, trading efficiency for accuracy such as MobileNets, ShuffleNets, and SqueezeNets.
 They work out pretty well.
-Neural Network Search(nas) also contribute to better efficiency than hand-crated mobile ConvNets with extensive tunning.
+Neural Architecture Search(nas) also contribute to better efficiency than hand-crated mobile ConvNets with extensive tunning.
 However, the way of applying these techniques to very large models is still unclear.

 > # Compound Model Scaling